Ahem. Are we forgetting something?

 Under such a policy, if you get sick while you’re on vacation, at least you’ll be covered.
 Whether you’ll actually file a claim is a different question.

 Gwen McLean, an information designer for a financial software company in San Jose, Calif., says she’d be thrilled if health insurance covered more Americans who travel internationally.
-But after being treated for a painful urinary tract infection on her last vacation to Scotland, she decided not to bother with a claim on her American policy.
+But after she received treatment for a painful urinary tract infection on her last vacation to Scotland, she decided not to bother with a claim on her American policy.

-McLean was charged a total of £11.50 (about $19 today) for prescription drugs and a doctor’s visit, less than it would have cost under her American insurance plan.
-She was also, much to her surprise, allowed to see a doctor without the customary one-hour wait at the hospital back home.
+McLean paid a total of £11.50 (about $19 today) for prescription drugs and a doctor’s visit, which was less than what it would have cost under her American insurance plan.

 “National Health,” she says, “saved my vacation.”